SUwonglab/arcsv/README.md

 # ARC-SV: Automated Reconstruction of Complex Structural Variants #

+ARC-SV is a structural variant caller for WGS paired-end sequencing data.
+For methodological details, please see our preprint: [https://doi.org/10.1101/200170]

 ## Requirements ##

 - python 3 (tested with 3.3.2 and 3.5.0)